-We now have the option of taking a three day safari into the wilds of the Okavango Delta in a mokoro, the traditional dugout canoe of the Delta boatmen.
+We now take a three day safari into the wilds of the Okavango Delta in a mokoro, the traditional dugout cance of the Delta boatmen.
 In our mokoros we are poled deep into the Delta by trained guides, a truly relaxing way to travel and to spot the rich bird life and unusual flora of the Delta, as well as elephant, hippo, crocodile and the special sitatunga and lechwe.
 Our camp for the night is on one of the small islands in the Delta.
 During our time here we can also take guided game walks, swim in the clear waters, take a sunset mokoro ride and perhaps even learn the difficult art of poling.
 After your safari in the Delta we have one final night relaxing at the camp in Maun.

-Est. Drive Time: 0 hours
+Distance: 0 kms Est. Drive Time: 0 hours Meals: X3 Breakfasts, X3 Dinners